 Pew Research center found that the use of Twitter and Facebook as news sources continues to rise.

 The best time to post on this platform is incredibly important, because of the short-lived nature of tweets.

 The HubSpot infographic below (compiled from various data sources) found that the optimal time to post on Twitter is 12 pm to 3 pm (lunch breaks during work) from Monday to Friday.
 Additionally, 5 pm to 6 pm on Wednesdays also appears to work equally well.

 Another way to look at Twitter is based on the nature of your business.
 For B2B businesses, weekdays receive 14% more engagement.
 And, for B2C businesses, weekends are a better bet.

-Your engagement can also vary, depending on your industry.
-For example, Track Maven found that 1 pm on Friday is the best posting time for the aviation/airline industry – mostly since people are getting ready for trips.
-However, for the architecture industry, Saturday mornings work the best.
+Your engagement can also vary depending on your industry.
+For example, Track Maven found that 1 pm on Friday is the best time to post for the aviation/airline industry – mostly since people are getting ready for trips.
+However, for the architecture industry, Saturday mornings are the optimal time to post.
 Perhaps this is because people have time to think about home projects?

-The best time to post on the platform for getting more shares was found to be 1 pm, while 3 pm was best for getting the most clicks.
+The best time to post on the social network for getting more shares was found to be 1 pm, while 3 pm was the best time for getting the most clicks.